harshpandey002/react-player/README.md

 This Player application is deployed using Netlify.\
 Click on the link in About section to preview Application.\
-Dark Mode: Click on logo "Wave".
+Try to Find Dark Mode.

 ## Available Scripts